ednieuw/Pocketscreen_Wordwatch/README.md

 # Pocketscreen Word Watch

-The software in still in developing state but V009 is stable.
+The software in still in developing state but V009 and V012 are stable.
 To compile the source:
 - Install in Arduino IDE: RTCZero and Time libraries<br>
 - Rename in the Time library ...\Arduino\libraries\Time\ Time.h in XTime.h to avoid compiler errors<br>